hamlet-io/docs/docs/releases/schedule.md

 ### Train

 The train release is the stable product release which is the recommended release of `hamlet`.
-The train is scheduled quarterly and the timetable is available here: https://github.com/`hamlet`/`hamlet`/milestones
+The train is scheduled quarterly.

 ### Tram